ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new PaymentApi(httpClient, config, httpClientHandler);
-            var walletQuantityRequestDto = new WalletQuantityRequestDto?(); // WalletQuantityRequestDto? | The request parameters for the wallet payment quantity specifications. (optional)
+            var walletQuantityRequestDto = new WalletQuantityRequestDto?(); // WalletQuantityRequestDto? | The request parameters for specifying wallet payment quantity. (optional)

             try
             {